srimur/ClouddefenseBot/README.md

 # CloudDefenseBot

-This repository contains a Flask application that serves as a chatbot for CloudDefense.ai
+This repository contains a Flask application that serves as a chatbot for CloudDefense.ai This project utilizes LangChain's Conversational Retrieval Chain to develop a customer support agent.
+The system integrates OpenAI's GPT-3.5-turbo and ChromaDB vector storage to provide context-aware responses to user queries.
+The project includes mechanisms for prompt customization and retrieval-based response generation, ensuring that the model delivers relevant information based on the available data (trained on support knowledge base) and prior conversation context.

 ## Table of Contents

 - [Prerequisites](#prerequisites)